100 Things To Do In Sydney Sydney 100Top One Hundred Things To Do In Sydney, Australia

 Zone 2 - Scales and Tails.
 Snakes.

-Australia's deadly poisonous snakes such as the fierce snake, the taipan, brown snake and the death adder are all safely out of harming anybodies way.
+Australia’s deadly poisonous snakes such as the fierce snake, the Taipan, Brown Snake and the Death Adder are all safely out of harming anybodies way.
 Lizards have to take their chances with the snakes.

 Zone 3 - Walking on Air.

-Walking on Air features an aviary that's around 17 metres long and 13 metres wide!
+How much time went into thinking these names up?
+Walking on Air features an aviary that’s around 17 metres long and 13 metres wide!
 Its a very large bird cage.
 Who gets the job of cleaning it each morning?

 Zone 4 - After Dark.